MicrosoftDocs/sql-docs/azure-sql/database/always-encrypted-enclaves-plan.md

 - Database administrator (DBA) - enables SGX enclaves in databases by selecting the DC-series hardware, and provides the attestation administrator with the identity of the Azure SQL logical server that needs to access the attestation provider.
 - Application administrator - configures applications with the attestation URL obtained from the attestation administrator.

-In production environments (handling real sensitive data), it is important your organization adheres to role separation when configuring attestation, where each distinct role is assumed by different people.
-In particular, if the goal of deploying Always Encrypted in your organization is to reduce the attack surface area by ensuring database administrators cannot access sensitive data, database administrators should not control attestation policies.
+In production environments (handling real sensitive data), it's important your organization adheres to role separation when configuring attestation, where each distinct role is assumed by different people.
+In particular, if the goal of deploying Always Encrypted in your organization is to reduce the attack surface area by ensuring database administrators can't access sensitive data, database administrators shouldn't control attestation policies.

 ## Next steps